Tripura Football Association

-The Tripura Football Association (abbreviated Tripura FA) is one of the 37 Indian state football associations that are affiliated to the All India Football Federation.
-The Tripura FA administers state tier football in the state of Tripura.
+The Tripura Football Association (abbreviated Tripura FA) is one of the 36 Indian state football associations that are affiliated with the All India Football Federation.
+The Tripura FA administers football in the Indian state of Tripura.
+It is based in Agartala and the association's president is Yarung Debbarma.
+The association sends state teams for Santosh Trophy and Rajmata Jijabai Trophy.

-Background

-Tripura Football Association, commonly referred to as Tripura FA, is the governing body for football in the state of Tripura.
-It is based in Agartala and the association's president is Ratan Saha.